p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

    ![](Images/mjv2-65.png)

-1. Now paste the below Kusto query (1) and the click on **Run** (2) to see all the logs from Spring Cloud Service Registry managed by Azure Spring Apps:
+1. Now paste the below Kusto query (1) and click on **Run** (2) to see all the logs from Spring Cloud Service Registry managed by Azure Spring Apps:

    ```sql
       AppPlatformSystemLogs